Buuz135/Replication/README.md

 ## Tag
 You can disable an item from being scanned using the tag `replication:cant_be_scanned`.
 This will only prevent the item from being scanned and not replicated
-You can disable an item from being disintegrated using the tag `replication:cant_be_disintegrated`
+You can disable an item from being disintegrated using the tag `replication:cant_be_disintegrated` You can disable a calculation of an item by adding it the tag `replication:skip_calculation`, it will always return empty in all calculation checks.